-- Resource planning is owned by the Co-Executive team and reviewed and discussed quarterly with the Group Directors.
-Approval for additional resource is sought via a business case to the Group Directors in line with the financial regulations. - The Group operates a resource planning approach which focuses on planning for specific key business scenarios such as business growth, impact from the external environment and other internal reviews to deliver the corporate objectives (eg transformation output). - The annual budget setting process is informed by the resource plan which assesses current and future resource requirements necessary to deliver services, projects and strategies.
-As work progresses, implications for staff resource levels are monitored. - Internal audit reviews comment on resourcing and succession planning matters, where appropriate. - Reward and recognition is reviewed as part of a triennial benchmarking review.
-This review helps to ensure that the employee reward remains competitive and key employees are retained.
+The Group operates a resource planning approach which focusses on planning for specific key business scenarios such as business growth, impact from the external environment and other internal reviews to deliver the corporate objectives (e.g. transformation output).

+The annual budget setting process is informed by the resource plan which assesses current and future resource requirements necessary to deliver services / projects and strategies.
+As workstreams are progressed, implications for staff resource levels are monitored.

+Internal audit reviews comment on resourcing and succession planning matters, where appropriate.

+- Reward and recognition is reviewed as part of a triennial benchmarking review.
+This review helps to ensure that the employee reward remains competitive and key partners are retained.
 The Group Directors consider report outcomes at meetings before making decisions. - The development of a high-level skills matrix sets out the core skills and capabilities for each role and underpins future resource planning.
 This also ensures that team members have the right skills and that suitable training and development arrangements are in place.
-The people services transformation project and ongoing resource planning work will further develop this. - The Group's resource plan has been reviewed by the Co-Executive Team and Group Directors (alongside budgets) to address any additional skills or headcount requirements to subsequently inform the annual budget setting exercise on forecasted resources.
-Board approved the 2023-24 budget at their meeting on 28 March 2023. - The Group was awarded liP Platinum in June 2021. - Internal audit of HR and Recruitment 'significant assurance with minor improvements'.
+The People Services Transformation project and ongoing resource planning work will further develop this. - The Group's Resource Plan has been reviewed by the Co-Executive and Group Directors (alongside budgets) to address any additional skills or headcount requirements to subsequently inform the annual budget setting exercise on forecasted resources.
+Board approved the 2023-24 budget at their meeting on 29/03/2023. - The Group were awarded liP platinum in June 2021. - Internal audit of HR and Recruitment 'significant assurance with minor improvements'.